 Only double-blinded RCTs will be included.
-Three types of trials will be eligible for parallel-group RCTs, crossover trials and cluster trials.
-For cross-over studies, to address concerns around possible 'carry over' effects, 48 we will use data from the precrossover phase, whenever this is reported in the paper.
-When data for the precrossover phase are not reported, we will contact study authors to gather them.
-If precrossover data are not reported and not available on request, we will use data at the end point (after crossing over), derived from appropriate statistical methods (ie, paired t-test),49 only if there was a washout period (see table 1) between the two phases (precrossover and postcrossover) of the trial.
-As for cluster trials, according to the Cochrane Handbook, they can be combined with individually randomised RCTs.50 In this case, approximately correct analyses will be performed by dividing the binary data (the number of participants and the number experiencing the event) as presented in a report by a 'design effect'.
-50 This is calculated by using the mean number of participants per cluster (m) and the intraclass correlation coefficient (ICC) (Design effect=1+(m-1)×ICC).
-The ICC will be estimated by using the between-cluster variance component and the within-cluster variance component of the study.51 For continuous data only, the sample size will be reduced; means and SDs will remain unchanged.
+Three types of trials will be eligible for inclusion: parallel-group RCTs, crossover trials and cluster trials.
+For cross-over studies, to address concerns around possible "carry over" effects 39, we will use data from the precrossover phase, whenever this is reported in the paper.
+When data for the pre-cross over phase are not reported, we will contact study authors to gather them.
+If pre-crossover data are not reported and not available upon request, we will use data at the endpoint (after crossing over), derived from appropriate statistical methods (i.e., paired t-test) 40, only if there was a washout period (see Table 1) between the two phases (pre and post crossover) of the trial.
+As for cluster trials, according to the Cochrane Handbook, they can be combined with individually randomised RCTs .
+In this case, approximately correct analyses will be performed by dividing the binary data (the number of participants and the number experiencing the event) as presented in a report by a 'design effect' 41.
+This is calculated by using the mean number of participants per cluster (m) and the intra-class correlation coefficient (ICC) (Design effect = 1 + (m - 1) \ ICC) .
+If the ICC is not reported, it will be assumed to be 0.1 .
+For continuous data only, the sample size will be reduced; means and standard deviations will remain unchanged.
+Data from the withdrawal phase of a trial, in which already treated subjects are randomised to either continue medication or switch to placebo, following an open label phase, will be used only if subjects were not stabilized during the open label phase or if there was a washout period before randomisation to the continuation phase.